 If you are already in receipt of Income Support and/or you are not required to make a new claim for Universal Credit you may be able to claim this alongside full-time study.
 You are most likely to be eligible if you are a lone parent with a child under the age of five.
 If you have a partner who is eligible for Income Support you may be able to continue/make a joint claim.

 You may be eligible for Jobseeker's Allowance (income-based) during the summer vacation if you have a child and you will be available for work.
 Students in receipt of an NHS Bursary and their partners will not usually be eligible for this benefit because the bursary is taken into account over 52 weeks.

 York is a Universal Credit full service area.
 At the moment, students with up to two children, making a new claim in the York area are eligible for Universal Credit.
 Please check with a Student Adviser before making a claim.
 Some student income is taken into account when assessing Universal Credit.
 If you are not entitled to this benefit during term time, you may be eligible during the summer vacation.

 You may be able to continue to claim or make a claim for Working Tax Credit if you are not required to make a new claim for Universal Credit and you are: a lone parent and work more than 16 hours per week or you are part of a couple with children working at least 24 hours per week between you (one person must work at least 16 hours per week).
 If you are eligible for Working Tax Credit you may also be eligible for help with childcare costs.
 You cannot claim the childcare element of Working Tax Credit in addition to any other grant towards childcare costs.

-If you think you are eligible for any of the benefits listed, contact a Student Welfare Adviser for further information.
+If you think you are eligible for any of the benefits listed, contact the Student Support & Advice Team for further information.
 If you are eligible, they may also be able to provide a estimate of how much you are likely to receive.